 This is as a result of the organic search strategy we have implemented, like that we discussed earlier.
 Traffic gets signposted to their website all based around these 800 keywords.
 And, now we have more of those, we can start creating content based on different keywords and keyword phrases.
 Through testing the blogs, we are able to determine which keyword phrases are the most successful by analysing which ones have the best impressions.

 As a result of this organic search strategy, we are providing more content to Google.
 This is recognised by them and results in Google starting to suggest more keywords which are relevant.
 We then create content based around these suggested keywords and their variations.
-As we post regular content which uses those keywords, Google views this as quality content and so provides us with even more relevant keywords.
+As we post regular content which uses those keywords, Google views this as quality content.
+Therefore, provides us with even more relevant keywords.
 We then use these to continue to push the search and content strategy.
 The result is more traffic.
 But more than that, in getting more traffic, Google rewards you for quality content.
 And so it continues…

 We use a tool called Moz https://moz.com/ to help us fine tune our keywords.
-Going back to our thermoplastics client example, according to Moz, Google is now giving us 1600 keywords which we can use as part of our quality content strategy.
+Going back to our thermoplastics client example, according to Moz, Google is now giving us 1600 keywords.
+This we can use as part of our quality content strategy.
 We’re getting more keywords and the process is exponential – we started with 300 keywords; this went up to 800; now it’s 1,600; we’re expecting the next batch to be 3,000!

 As little as five years ago, most searches were conducted using just two keywords.
 Today people use an average of five words per keyword search term.
 What was once a keyword search for “plugs” is now a more unique phrase of “the best luxury rubber plugs”.
 As you can see, the one word keyword has become a keyword phrase made up of multiple words.
 Searches are now more unique and these long-tail keyword phrases more specific.